gts-conqueror/Rhandum_Archive_of_Talents/README.md

 ## Final Note

 These ideas are offered in good faith and with respect for the complexity of live game balance.
-They are not prescriptions—only melodies that could be cut, softened, or rearranged entirely.
+They are not prescriptions, but only melodies that could be cut, softened, or rearranged entirely.

 If nothing else, let them stand as proof that **even older instruments can still shape the rhythm of the board**.